 Check out our article on growing fennel in pots here

 You can easily grow cilantro or coriander in water with both seeds or cuttings.
 Just make sure to change the water frequently and expose the plant to bright and indirect sunlight.
 Must this YouTube video here to learn the how-to.

 Check out our article on growing Cilantro in pots here

 Botanical Name: Apium graveolens

-You can easily regrow celery from its useless by keeping it in a jar of water.
+You can easily regrow celery from its base by keeping it in a jar of water.
 Within 7-10 days, you will see perfectly formed miniature celery growing from the base!

 How to Grow Herbs in Water from Cuttings

 - Take 3-6 inches long stem cuttings with the help of a knife or scissors.
 Cut below the leaf node.

 - Remove the bottom leaves from the stem.
 Also, take off any buds, flowers, and big or damaged leaves.

 - Place the cuttings in the jar filled with water, make sure top leaves have sufficient airflow.
 Also, ensure that no leaves get submerged in water.